 9.6.7.49 Sensing Measurement Report frame format

-The Sensing Measurement Report frame is an Action No Ack of category Public transmitted to provide WLAN sensing measurements.
+The Sensing Measurement Report frame is an Action or an Action No Ack of category Public transmitted to provide WLAN sensing measurements.
 The format of the Sensing Measurement Report frame Action field is shown in Figure 9-1138a (Sensing Measurement Report frame Action field format).